-AWS amplify was released in late 2017.
-It was released to make the front-end mobile and web applications to full-stack applications which of course powered by AWS.
+AWS Amplify was released in late 2017.
+It was released to make the front-end mobile and web applications into full-stack applications which of course powered by AWS.
 In this blog, we will try to describe

 Check out our full AWS course on our YouTube channel

 What is AWS amplify?

 AWS amplify was released to help front-end developers of both web and mobile applications convert their static applications to scalable full-stack applications.

 With the help of the AWS amplify, the developer can configure the app backends, connect their application in minutes and deploy static web apps in few clicks.
 It also enables the developer to manage the content outside the AWS console.

 What frameworks do amplify supports?

 AWS amplify is built for every possible application out there since it supports almost every popular platform and framework in mobile and web environments.
 The framework and platform supported by amplifying includes

 For mobile applications :